ARISTOTLE CAPITAL BOSTON, LLC

 Performance Review

-For the first quarter of 2024, the Aristotle Small/Mid Cap Equity Composite generated a total return of 6.02% net of fees (6.17% gross of fees), trailing the 6.92% total return of the Russell 2500 Index.
-Underperformance was driven by security selection while allocation effects positively contributed.
-Overall, security selection was weakest within the Information Technology, Consumer Staples, and Industrials sectors and strongest in Materials, Health Care, and Energy.
-From an allocation perspective, the portfolio benefited from an underweight in Real Estate and an overweight in Industrials, however, this was partially offset by an underweight in Consumer Discretionary and an overweight in Health Care.
+For the third quarter of 2024, the Aristotle Small/Mid Cap Equity Composite generated a total return of 9.48% net of fees (9.66% gross of fees), outperforming the 8.75% total return of the Russell 2500 Index.
+Outperformance was primarily driven by security selection while allocation effects detracted.
+Overall, security selection was strongest in the Information Technology, Financials, and Materials sectors and weakest in Industrials, Utilities, and Heath Care.
+From an allocation perspective, the portfolio benefited from an underweight in Consumer Staples and an overweight in Industrials, however, this was offset by an underweight in Real Estate and an overweight in Information Technology.

 Relative ContributorsRelative Detractors